Goals

 6 int result = v < 0 ? -v : v;

-The return/enter key(⏎) causes gdb to repeat the last command (in above sequence, it will step two more times).
+The return/enter key(⏎) causes gdb to repeat the last command (in above sequence, each return does another step).

 (gdb) list